 What happens if there is an objection?

-The second choice is for a senator to move to suspend standing orders to bring on an immediate debate on that item.
-This involves three procedural steps.
+The second choice is for a senator to move to suspend standing orders to bring on either a vote or a debate on that item: see Guide No. 5—Suspension of standing orders.

 For assistance with any of the matters covered by this guide, government senators or their staff should contact the Clerk Assistant (Table), on extension 3020 or firstname.lastname@example.org, and